 - Exams & Final: Students will neither give nor receive any assistance on any exam or the final.
-Students may post homework questions on the Moodle forums.
-Use of cell phones during exams is not permitted. - Homework: You are allowed to work together on homework assignments; however, each student must turn in his or her own work. - Utilization of the Honor Pledge: All exams and tests must be completed independent of assistance from other people.
-Implicit in any submission is the pledge that "I have neither given nor received unauthorized aid on this test or assignment." - Penalty for violations: Any violation of this policy will be reported to the Office of Student Conduct with a recommendation of a failing grade for the assignment and/or course.
+Students may homework questions on Piazza. - Homework: You are allowed to work together on homework assignments; however, each student must turn in their own work. - Utilization of the Honor Pledge: All exams and tests must be completed independent of assistance from other people/chatbots/etc. Implicit in any submission is the pledge that "I have neither given nor received unauthorized aid on this test or assignment." - Penalty for violations: Any violation of this policy will be reported to the Office of Student Conduct with a recommendation of a failing grade for the assignment and/or course.